eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

     ]

 The second entry is invalid due to having the same name as the first entry.
 The third entry is invalid due to having the same value in all fields as the first entry.

-#### Deleting a back-end instance via curl

-It is possible to delete a back-end instance using curl.
-The full JSON object has to be specified to identify which instance should be deleted.
-It is not possible to delete a default back-end instance.

-    {"name":"My Back-End","host":"localhost","port":8090,"contextPath":"","https":false,"defaultBackend":false},

-In the below command the JSON object is put in a file and sent along with the request.

-    curl -X DELETE --data @data.json localhost:8080/backend

 ## <a id="templates" />/templates